 Holding Hope Rendering Holding Hope Rendering

 Are you looking to purchase a unique one-of-a-kind gift?
-EG's Art and Culture Committee is hosting the Spring Equinox Art Show and Sale at the EG Civic Centre.
-Come on out and visit the art display in the atrium from March 20 to June 21, 2024 to purchase art from local artists.
+EG's Art and Culture Committee will be hosting the Fall Equinox Art Show and Sale.
+More details coming soon.

 EG Paddle Project